Research in vision health is based on the following themes:

-- vascular diseases of the retina that lead to retinopathy of prematurity and diabetic retinopathy
+- Retinal vascular diseases responsible for retinopathy of prematurity and diabetic retinopathy

-These different avenues are putting forward new mechanistic models for retinal, corneal and glaucoma pathologies, with the goal of transferring these models to the clinic to better prevent and treat eye and vision diseases.
+These different proposals put forward new mechanistic models for retinal, corneal and glaucoma pathologies, with the objective of clinical transfer for the prevention of blindness and the promotion of better ocular health.